Xiaoxiaomingbao/Classical-Project/README.md

 `@model [output model] [language] [option]`

-Output models: `clip` copying the parsed text to clipboard every time, `file` writing the parsed text to a textual file
+Output models: `clip` copying the parsed text to clipboard every time, `[file path]` appending the parsed text to a text file

 Language models: `la` classical Latin, `gr` ancient Greek, `np` text that will not be parsed